Just one question: which of these options suits you best?

 The second sentence states:

-This is due to a combination of factors, such as product variability, factors affecting the medical device’s use environment, the different end user interaction, as well as unforeseen
+This is due to a combination of factors, such as product variability, factors affecting the medical device’s use environment, the different end user interaction, as well as unforeseen medical device failure or misuse.

 When shall post-market surveillance be performed?